 We wish it were a thing of the dim and distant past – the mobile coverage gap.
-By the end of 2020, we were able to provide 98.7 percent of households in Germany with fast LTE – more than any other network provider.
+By the end of 2021, we were able to provide 99 percent of households in Germany with fast LTE – more than any other network provider.
 The remaining gaps are to be filled as quickly as possible.
-To achieve that, we aim to build more than 2,000 new mobile sites each year.
+To achieve that, we aim to get more than 1 500 new cell sites up and running each year.
 That’s sometimes easier said than done, though, because building or legal regulations mean masts cannot be erected everywhere they are required.
 To close the final gaps in the mobile network, we are using various levers:

 In 2019, we set up a mobile mast for the first time in the Bavarian town of Dettelbach that uses carbon-neutral electricity from a fuel cell.
 Power supply is often a problem at remote locations.
 This solution will be able to help in the future to close mobile coverage gaps in a climate-friendly way.

 As of the end of 2021, Telekom’s 5G network has been available for over 90 percent of German households – that’s 74 million people.
 T-Mobile US has likewise expanded its 5G network leadership, delivering 5G speeds to broad swaths of the United States with the largest national 5G network.
 At www.telekom.de/netzausbau, you can see where 5G is already available in Germany.

 What we need for 5G

 Rolling out a new technology over a wider area is always pioneering work.
 For us as a society to benefit from the advantages of the new technology as best we can, three things in particular are needed: